lizzieinvancouver/egret/analyses/scrapeUSDAseedmanual/_READMEscrapeUSDA.md

 UPDATES 13 June 2024
 _______________________

-- 2 scripts have been completed: 'rename_relevant_data_tables_script.R' goes through every single CSV file in all of the input folders and checks if they are a phenology, germination, or seed data table (and renames them if they are).
-The second script, 'count_data_table_types_script.R' was run after to count the number of data tables per each type (phenology, germination, or seed).
+- 2 scripts have been completed: 'renameRelevantDataTablesScript.R' goes through every single CSV file in all of the input folders and checks if they are a phenology, germination, or seed data table (and renames them if they are).
+The second script, 'countDataTableTypesScript.R' was run after to count the number of data tables per each type (phenology, germination, or seed).

 - The counts are as follows:
 1) Phenology tables: 50